php-http/documentation/plugins/logger.rst

         [$loggerPlugin]
     );

-The log level for exceptions is `error`, the request and responses without exceptions are logged at level `info`.
+The log level for exceptions is ``error``, the request and responses without exceptions are logged at level ``info``.
-Request and response/errors can be correlated by looking at the `uid` of the log context.
+Request and response/errors can be correlated by looking at the ``uid`` of the log context.
-If you don't want to normally log requests, you can set the logger to normally only log `error` but use the Fingerscrossed logger of monolog to also log the request in case an exception is encountered.
+If you don't want to normally log requests, you can set the logger to normally only log ``error`` but use the ``Fingerscrossed`` logger of Monolog to also log the request in case an exception is encountered.

 By default it uses ``Http\Message\Formatter\SimpleFormatter`` to format the request or the response into a string.
 You can use any formatter implementing the ``Http\Message\Formatter`` interface::